Pat-Laub/Pat-Laub.github.io/_posts/2021-05-14-edm-and-code-review.md

 banner: edm-youtube.png
 banner_alt: A screenshot from the Sugihara youtube video showing off the Lorenz butterfly attractor
 excerpt: >
-    I've been working on a plugin for Stata which implements [Empirical Dynamic Modelling](https://www.researchgate.net/publication/317339714_Empirical_dynamic_modeling_for_beginners), a stats tool with the funnily misleading acronym EDM.
     Have you ever heard the line "correlation does not equal causation"?
-Well EDM aims to fix that.
+Well Empirical Dynamic Modeling (EDM) aims to fix that.
+    I've been working on a plugin for Stata which implements EDM methods.
 ---

 Since starting at Uni Melbourne, I've been working on a plugin for Stata which implements [Empirical Dynamic Modelling](https://jinjingli.github.io/edm), a stats tool with the funnily misleading acronym EDM.